-Each Marriage Officer may have his/her own prices and requirements; however the process remains basically the same.
+Each Marriage Officer may have his/her own price.
+However, the process remains basically the same.

-- You will be required to send COPIES of all documents.
-This should be sent by courier to the Marriage Officer.
-Courier service, though more expensive is more reliable and quicker than the post.
+- You will be required to send notarised COPIES of all documents.
+These should be sent by courier to the Marriage Officer.
+Courier service, though more expensive, is more reliable and quicker than the post.